Zuehlke/training-angular2/Exercises/Exercise 2/README.md

 ### Preparations ###

-Make sure after the checkout that you run
+Make sure after the checkout that you go into the root folder of your application where the `package.json` is located and run

 	npm install